FrankDoka/Doka-front-end/content/test-projects/frank-doka-project-3/test/index.md

 ## Objective
 To automate the provisioning and deployment of a web server within a Docker container on AWS.
 This project will incorporate tools and services such as **AWS, Terraform, Ansible, Jenkins, Docker, and OpenSSL**.

-## Application Architecture
+## Application Architecture and overview

-1. Set up an NGINX server to serve a static webpage, with OpenSSL for security.
+1. Set up an NGINX server to serve a static webpage using OpenSSL for security.
 2. Containerize the NGINX server using Docker.
+3. Incorporate the user of Terraform to set up AWS infrastructure - providing scalability and reusability.
+4. Setup configuration management using Ansible to manage EC2 instances
+5. Create Jenkins pipeline to enhance automation for building, testing, deployment and streamlining updates.

 ## Project Phases